The Latest on COP27, this year's annual UN summit on climate change | Headlines

 ___ SHARM EL-SHEIKH, Egypt — Some 25 countries led by the U.S. and Ghana launched a partnership on Monday to eliminate deforestation by 2030.

 The group of nations are home to more than a third of the world's remaining forests.
-It's expected USD 3.6 billion in private capital will be committed to the pledge during this year's climate conference, taking total funds earmarked for forest conservation projects to USD 23.8 billion.
+It's expected $3.6 billion in private capital will be committed to the pledge during this year's climate conference, taking total funds earmarked for forest conservation projects to $23.8 billion.

 None of the three most rainforested nations – Brazil, Indonesia and the Democratic Republic of Congo – have signed up, although discussions are said to be underway.